rmsk2/6502profiler/README.md

 The usefulness of `6502profiler` as an emulator is increased by a feature which allows code running in the emulator to call functions in an associated Lua script, which has full access to the emulator's state.
 This can be used to simulate additional system components or software modules which have not been implemented yet.
-See [below](#the-run-command) for more info about this feature.
+See [below](#the-run-command) for more info about this feature or look at [this](https://github.com/rmsk2/luapoc) example which uses `6502profiler` to implement the "hangman" word guessing game.

 ## How to use `6502profiler`